triberunclub/TRCoordinator/README.md

 ## Example project

-For better understanding, I recommend that you check the example project located in the `SwiftUICoordinatorExample` directory.
+For better understanding, I recommend that you check the example project located in the `TRCoordinatorExample` directory.

 ## 🤝 Contributions